Release Date: January 8, 2014

 “We are grateful for Gov. Cuomo’s continued support of the University at Buffalo and his recognition of UB as a national leader in the emerging field of big data genomics, and we’re poised to help make his vision for Buffalo and New York State a reality.”

-UB was selected as co-lead for effort the because of its expertise in high performance computing, combined with recognized national leadership in genomics and medical research and analysis of patient data using the vast capabilities within its Center for Computational Excellence, New York State Center of Excellence in Bioinformatics and Life Sciences and Institute for Healthcare Informatics.
+UB was selected to co-lead the effort because of its expertise in high performance computing, combined with recognized national leadership in genomics and medical research and analysis of patient data using the vast capabilities within its Center for Computational Excellence, New York State Center of Excellence in Bioinformatics and Life Sciences and Institute for Healthcare Informatics.
 Each of these UB research centers reside on the Buffalo Niagara Medical Campus (BNMC).

 Leveraging UB’s faculty research in biomedical sciences, as well as the expertise of partner institutions and firms in Buffalo and throughout the state, the initiative has the potential to usher in a new era of personalized medicine, leading to breakthrough treatments in serious diseases, ranging from diabetes, to heart disease and Parkinson’s disease.
 Genomic medicine should also improve doctors’ ability to identify individuals at risk of disease.